zebraed/yno-userscript/README.md

 <br>
 ＊If it doesn't work on Google Chrome, you will need to enable developer mode in your browser.

+  1. Open Google Chrome.
+  2. Click the three dots in the top right corner of the browser window.
+  3. Select More tools > Developer tools.
+  4. In the developer tools window, click the three dots in the top right corner.Select Developer mode.

 ### Configuration